Skip to main content

 When the Structure Breaks

-In an uptrend, the break signal is a lower low: price drops below the most recent swing low, violating the higher-low pattern.
-In a downtrend, the break signal is a higher high: price pushes above the most recent swing high, violating the lower-high pattern.
+In an uptrend, the break signal is a lower low: price drops below the most recent swing low.
+In a downtrend, the break signal is a higher high that violates the lower-high pattern.
+One violation doesn't mean reversal.
+Think of it as a crack in a wall, not a demolition.

 Annotated chart showing an uptrend with labeled HH and HL points that transitions to a structure break when price makes a lower high and then a lower low below the most recent swing low